The Empty Tomb

 REVIVAL in a public school classroom?

-Is it possible for children to be saved in a 4th grade classroom where the teacher is a Jew?
+Is it possible for several children to be saved in a 4th grade classroom where the teacher was a Jew?

 I was principal at Southwood School in Columbus, Ohio, and the teacher asked me one day, “What do Christians believe, anyway?”
 I believe I told her that we believe in the Old Testament just as she did, but we also believe that Jesus was the promised Messiah that we read about in the Old Testament.
 I then encouraged her to read from the book of Hebrews because it clearly shows how the new covenant is so much better than the old.